nolleh/rsp/README.md

 (long term project, and this will be progressed in my leisure time, so getting longer.)

 - 😎 if you implement contents logic with shared_library to room server,
-multithreading / network / session management will be no need to care,
+multithreading / network / session management no need to be cared,
 just concentrate on your business logic in room

 terms `room based` meaning